j-party/game/README.md

 It is built on top of the [Aurelia](http://aurelia.io/) framework; no server required.

+Runs on all modern browsers, including Chrome, Firefox, Safari, Edge, and Internet Explorer 11.

 ## Installation

 If you don't want to build the game from the source code, consider downloading the J!Party bundle instead.